daneberryman/home-assistant.io/source/_integrations/sesame.markdown

 ## Configuration

-Your Sesame needs to be paired with a mobile device running the app in *virtual station* mode, or a standalone [Wi-Fi Access Point](https://candyhouse.co/collections/frontpage/products/wi-fi-access-point).
+Your Sesame needs to be paired with the standalone [Wi-Fi Access Point](https://candyhouse.co/collections/frontpage/products/wi-fi-access-point) sold separately.

 You will also need to generate an API key from [my.candyhouse.co](https://my.candyhouse.co/#/credentials).